 You’ll find something for every project and budget: gravel including Class 5 and pea gravel, pebbles, crushed stone, river rocks, riprap, wall stones, flagstone, boulders, natural rock steppers and stone slabs.
 Sizes range from ¼" diameter up to large boulders weighing hundreds of pounds.

 Natural stone is sure to add lasting beauty and timeless appeal to your outdoor living spaces.
 Select from several dozen varieties of natural stone to create hardscapes within your landscape that are naturally beautiful.
 Or let the experts at Patio Town assist you in selecting the right natural rock to enhance your yard, garden and home.

 Typically one cubic foot of rock weighs about 100 pounds.
-You need to calculate the square footage of the area you want to cover and then multiply the depth of stone you intend to use.
+You need to calculate the square footage of the area you want to cover and then multiply by the depth of stone you intend to use.
 This gives you the cubic feet of stone needed.
-Our product catalog (pdf) contains a handy chart to help you estimate what you’ll need, or let Patio Town experts estimate the amount of rock needed for your installation.
+IF you have any questions, let Patio Town's experts estimate the amount of rock needed for your project.